 MAMBINO has some traditions in its young year-long existence.
 The Instant Trade Analysis series, such a hit that Adele took notes, and our burning question series previewing the upcoming baseball and basketball seasons are two solid examples.
 But certainly my favorite has to be our arbitrary sports-related power rankings.

-White American NBA players or Sports Movie Fictional Jerseys, and make a Marc Stein-style power rankings out of it.
+In case you're not familiar, we take some inane subject, like White American NBA players or Sports Movie Fictional Jerseys, and make a Marc Stein-style power rankings out of it.
 It's silly, ridiculous, sometimes borderline offensive and a complete waste of my time.
 However, I just can't get enough of makings lists that will distract me from paying attention to my girlfriend, working harder at my job or being a good son.
 Sorry for letting everyone down, but if you haven't seen this coming by now, it's really your fault.
 You're so selfish.

 If you've been keeping up with MAMBINO at all, you'll notice our penchant for picking on Lakers forward Troy Murphy and his mangled face.
 No, Troy wasn't in a car accident or anything tragic; his mug has simply been marred by the ravages of time, life and unfortunately, birth.
 I like Murph, and appreciate what he adds to the Lakers, especially under the pretense of his veteran's minimum salary, but the truth is that he is an ugly dude.
 Don't feel bad for him though Mambinites - this guy is laughing at us all the way to the bank, having made nearly $80 million dollars in his career.
 I don't care if you look like your nose was broken seventeen times in a Punjabi Prison.
 You're still gonna git yours if you made $14 million last year.